Ja, den frågan ställs på sin spets i Phyllis Zagano's kommentar nedan till exkommuniceringsskrivelsen.

 So, who can ordain?
 And, who can be ordained?
 The law says bishops can only ordain baptized males.
 But scholars emphasize baptism over maleness.

 In the 1970s, as the international tide of the women's rights movement lapped on Catholicism's shores, the Vatican office that Levada now heads issued its negative opinion on women priests.
-Nearly simultaneously,
+Nearly simultaneously, the Pontifical Biblical Commission, in a document now conveniently missing from the Vatican Web site, said Scripture did not rule out women's ordination.

 Then, in 1994, Pope John Paul II wrote that the church, bound by Jesus ' choice of male apostles, did not have the authority to ordain women as priests.
 Levada's office (then headed by Cardinal Joseph Ratzinger , now Pope Benedict XVI ) quickly issued another opinion.
 This time it opined that banning women priests was part of the church's magisterial or official and infallible teachings.